M0d-4/AppNest/README.md

 - The guest app's entry point calls `UIApplicationMain` and start up like any other iOS apps.

 ### Multi-Account support & Keychain Semi-Separation
-[128 keychain access groups](./entitlements.xml) are created and LiveContainer allocates them randomly to each container of the same app.
+[128 keychain access groups](./entitlements.xml) are created and AppNest allocates them randomly to each container of the same app.
 So you can create 128 container with different keychain access groups.

 ## Limitations
 - Entitlements from the guest app are not applied to the host app.
 This isn't a big deal since sideloaded apps requires only basic entitlements.
 - App Permissions are globally applied.
 - Guest app containers are not sandboxed.
 This means one guest app can access other guest apps' data.
-- App extensions aren't supported. they cannot be registered because: LiveContainer is sandboxed, SpringBoard doesn't know what apps are installed in LiveContainer, and they take up App ID.
+- App extensions aren't supported. they cannot be registered because: AppNest is sandboxed, SpringBoard doesn't know what apps are installed in AppNest, and they take up App ID.
-- Multitasking can be achieved by using multiple LiveContainer and the multitasking feature.
-However, while we were able to fix physical keyboard input issue on iPadOS (https://github.com/LiveContainer/LiveContainer/issues/524), iPhone Mirroring uses different checks which still broke it (https://github.com/LiveContainer/LiveContainer/issues/793).
+- Multitasking can be achieved by using multiple AppNest and the multitasking feature.
+However, while we were able to fix physical keyboard input issue on iPadOS (https://github.com/AppNest/AppNest/issues/524), iPhone Mirroring uses different checks which still broke it (https://github.com/AppNest/AppNest/issues/793).
 - Remote push notification will not work
 - Querying custom URL schemes might not work(?)